 A number of tests are performed on the day, which include an ECG, Echo, Exercise test (or Stress Test) and a Holter monitor (see below where each is described in more detail).

 Further testing including genetic tests, MRIs or medication tests can be arranged by the Consultant if required.
 Each patient is also assessed by a Doctor and test results are given on the same day where possible.

 The Centre is currently being funded almost entirely by direct private donations or donations to the charity Cardiac Risk in the Young (CRY – Ireland).The Centre has also been generously supported by the Adelaide Society, the Meath Foundation, The National Children’s Hospital Foundation and the Tallaght University Hospital Coffee Shop Volunteers.

 Full-time staff at the Centre include the Cardiologist, a Clinical Nurse Specialist, an Administrator and one or two Cardiac Technicians who will perform your tests and answer any questions you may have on the day.

 CRY-Ireland provide counselling services where appropriate (both for bereavement support, or helping to adjust to being diagnosed with a heart condition).
 This can be arranged by contacting the charity (www.cry.ie for further details), or you can discuss with the staff on the day you attend for your appointment.

 Access to the service is by referral from another doctor (GP or Consultant usually).
 There is no charge for the services provided and we accept referrals from anywhere in the country.
-Letters of referral can be sent to Dr. Deirdre Ward, care of The Cardiac Department in Tallaght University Hospital or faxed to 01 414 3052 for attention of Dr. Ward.
+Letters of referral can be sent to Dr. Deirdre Ward, care of The Cardiac Department in Tallaght University Hospital for the attention of Dr. Ward.
 We can also be contacted at 01 414 3058 or by email at CDYPclinic@tuh.ie